OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

     within the same taxonomy.
 This is close to the nontechnical meaning of 'homonym' and is not to be confused with 'homonym' in the nomenclatural sense, which only applies within a single nomenclatural code.
-    Nomenclatural homonyms, hemihomonyms, and misspellings are all homonyms in this sense, when recorded in a given taxonomy.
+    Nomenclatural homonyms and hemihomonyms [reference] are all homonyms in this sense.
   * primary = the non-synonym name-string of a node, as opposed to one of the synonyms.
   * image (of a node n') = the workspace node corresponding to n'
   * _incertae sedis_: taxon A is _incertae sedis_ in taxon B if A is a child of B